pension-goals

 Personal pension goals

-You need to have an idea of the answers to these questions before you can set sensible pension goals.
+Having an idea of the answers to these questions can make it easier to set meaningful pension goals.

 Mini pension goals versus outcomes

 In the introduction I gave examples of typical pension goals that people might use.
 I prefer to think of these as mini pension goals.
 But the problem with them is that, where they’re focused at all, they’re too focused on just one aspect of retirement planning.
-In fact, there’s only one real measure of success in retirement planning, and that’s the lifetime outcome.
+A central measure of retirement planning success is the lifetime outcome.

 What’s a good outcome?
 Well, that partly depends on your personal motivations.
-Everyone would agree that a good outcome means not running out of money.
-For most it means having plenty of money to spend on luxuries.
+Most would agree that a good outcome includes not running out of money.
+Many would also see it as having enough to enjoy discretionary luxuries.
 Some people would also need to avoid losing sleep over fluctuating investment valuations.
 For many it also means leaving a substantial legacy.

 Very few people can structure their finances in such a way as to guarantee a particular outcome with accuracy.
-So the vast majority of us will need to play the odds to minimise the risk of bad outcomes, and maximise the chance of good ones.
+So most of us end up balancing the likelihood of different outcomes rather than aiming for certainty.
 This will involve setting multiple mini goals, which together form a retirement strategy.
-Central to any good strategy is a sensible spending budget; by definition everything you don’t spend you save.
+A core part of many strategies is a clear spending budget; by definition everything you don’t spend you save.
 Then there are decisions about how much of your savings should be in a pension plan, and how much elsewhere; related to this are tax planning considerations.
-You also need to decide how much risk you’re prepared to take with your savings and investments.
+Another consideration is how much risk you’re prepared to take with your savings and investments.

 If life is a like game of chance, then we only get to play it once.
 Winning the game means achieving our lifetime goals; and not just our pension goals.
 We’re bound to make wrong moves along the way, and we need to learn from them.
-But the earlier we devise a holistic lifetime financial plan, the better chance we have of ‘winning’.
+The earlier we devise a holistic lifetime financial plan, the better defined our idea of ‘winning’ becomes.

 EvolveMyRetirement® is not just a typical retirement calculator.
-Based on your current finances and your personal motivations and attitudes, it can generate for you a holistic optimised retirement strategy.
+Based on your current finances and your personal motivations and attitudes, it can generate for you a holistic modelled retirement strategy.

 Pension Goals: What Should They Be?